Abandoned

 About The Book

-These straightforward words “I love you, but I am not in love with you”.
-In a blink of an eye, it can change the logistics in a relationship, and it can impact an entire family with long lasting pain and loss.
+These straightforward words—”I love you, but I am not in love with you“—can, in the blink of an eye, change the dynamics of a relationship and impact an entire family with lasting pain and loss.

 My journey of rejection and abandonment left me deeply hurt and lost.
 I felt punished for feeling the pain.
-Abandoned not once but repeatedly left me gracefully broken.
-Going through a not so amicable divorce in my fifties was challenging and more so being a migrant Christian Indian woman with sound religious beliefs.
-This cannot be happening to me I thought “what will people say, or I am such a failure, and in my culture to get divorced will put a label on me”.
+Abandoned not once, but repeatedly, I was left feeling lost and alone.
+I became a broken person, carrying false expectations and feeling the need to perform.
+Going through a not-so-amicable divorce in my fifties was especially challenging, made harder by my identity as a migrant Christian Indian woman with strong religious beliefs.
+I thought, “This cannot be happening to me.
+What will people say?
+Am I such a failure?
+In my culture, getting divorced will put a label on me.”

 About Lorna